A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Introduction

+These categorical constructions could be pictured as a ``non-commutative shadow" of the formal scheme obtained by formal completion.
+Their role should be understood to be analogous to the one of the ``commutative shadows" utilized by Contou-Carr\`ere (and called \textit{ombres} in \cite{MR1272340}, \cite{MR3148632}).

+For our proof of reciprocity, we adopt a general strategy which was first introduced by Gillet \cite{GilletThesis}\footnote{We thank the first anonymous referee for bringing this to our attention.}.
 The reciprocity law of Theorem \ref{thm:second} expresses information about the local geometry of a variety around an almost saturated flag.
 As remarked above, our approach to higher symbols allows us to reduce the reciprocity law to the statement that $d^2=0$ in a Gersten-style complex.
 As with the classical Gersten complex, the differentials arise as (sums of) boundary maps in $K$-theory localization sequences.
 Our work on derived completion allows us to obtain these localization sequences in our setting and deduce reciprocity.

 We now explain the strategy of this proof in the case $A=k$ and $n=2$.
 Let $Y$ be a smooth surface over $k$ and $x\in Y$ a closed point.
-For a triple of non-zero elements $f,g,h$ of the fraction field of the completed ring $\widehat{\Oo}_{Y,y}$ we must show that the product
+For a triple of non-zero elements $f,g,h$ of the fraction field of ${\Oo}_{Y,y}$ we must show that the product

 ranging over curves containing $x$, is well-defined and equals $1$.
-Without loss of generality we may replace $Y$ by $Y'=\Spec \widehat{\Oo}_{Y,x}$, and apply the following argument.
-There exists a closed subset $Z \subset Y'$, such that $Z$ is a union of curves containing $x$, and $f,g,h$ are regular elements on $U = Y' \setminus Z$.
+There exists a closed subset $Z \subset Y$, such that $Z$ is a union of curves containing $x$, and $f,g,h$ are regular elements on $U = Y \setminus Z$.
 Our results above identify this product with a composition of boundary maps as in the lower path of the diagram

 However, this is also equivalent to the upper path of the diagram, the last two maps of which are successive maps in a long exact sequence.